elliewix/archives-sql/03-aggregation.md

 `SELECT COUNT(*) FROM pettigrew;`

 This returns a single result:  `601`.
-Knowing the rest of our data, can we take a guess as to what happened?  `COUNT()` is a function that will count the number of rows returned.
-In this case, we've just passed it the `*` wildcard because it doesn't matter which columns we select.
+Knowing the rest of our data, can we take a guess as to what happened?

+`COUNT()` is a function that will count the number of rows returned from your query.
+In this case, we've just passed it the `*` wildcard because it doesn't matter which columns we select --  it is only counting the rows.

 Most of the aggregation functions will want to work with continuous data, such as measurements.
-But if what you have is mostly text codes or categories, you might be sticking with `COUNT()`.
+But if what you have is mostly text codes or categories, you might be sticking with `COUNT()` and doing other aggregation activities on categorical or group columns.

-You can combine this with other keywords.
-For example, how many BoxNumbers are there?
+You can combine `COUNT()` with other keywords.
+For example, how many unique BoxNumber values are there?
 We know there are 601 total records, but we want to count the number of BoxNumbers mentioned.

 This query involves two actions: